YuanTian1991/Inivata_Coding_Test/README.md

 Since all amplicons are matched on character in string, thus I wrote [an R function](https://github.com/YuanTian1991/Inivata_Coding_Test/tree/main/S01_MutationDetection) to quickly identify mutations for each character (base) in string.
 The idea is based on the fact that all amplicon sequences in one file have exactly the same length, thus I can convert all sequences into a matrix, then use column functions to identify mutation.

-In below function, there is only one parameter:
+In the below function, there is only one parameter:

 - csv: The file path for amplicon, for example, `amplicon_1.fa.gz`